 Premise: If we decide to use the most up-to-date science to determine our stances, then we must therefore also:

-1. agree that evidence supports the fact that recently the average planetary temperature is rising, and
+1. agree that evidence shows the average planetary temperature is rising, and

 2. agree that GMOs are safe to eat and they reduce our reliance on pesticides, and